AICHAIN-CORE/go-aichain/README.md

 $ gait --your-favourite-flags dumpconfig
 ```

-*Note: This works only with gait v1.6.0 and above.*

 #### Docker quick start

 One of the quickest ways to get AICHAIN up and running on your machine is by using Docker: